Mise en Scene. It’s a fancy looking phrase that you’ve seen floating around many film-related articles. It creates an immediate sense of film wisdom.

 It's a daunting task with many options.
 Film is a visual medium, and it’s important to make sure everything in frame, no matter the genre, is visually engaging.

-Composition walks hand in hand with Cinematography, which focuses on lens types and camera movement.
+Composition walks hand in hand with Cinematography, which involves lens types, camera movement, but also identifying all your options in terms of shots and angles.

 Being aware of what’s in the frame, and then choosing how to shoot it, is how you control your film’s look.